 This, my friend, is what causes wrinkles.
 Saggy and old-looking skin will appear sooner than it should.
 Who wants to look old before they should?
 This link will take you to an article about those who did and those who didn’t protect themselves from the sun.

 (https://www.dailymail.co.uk/femail/article-5290673/Is-proof-sun-lovers-age-faster.html) (For some reason Google does not like links to this article, but Oh my, pictures are worth many words.
 So copy and paste to search)

 Your collagen is a major working component of the connective tissues that make up several body parts, including tendons, ligaments, skin, and muscles.
 The collagen in your body has many important functions, including providing your skin with a healthy structure.
 Then added to all that, it helps strengthen your joints and bones

 When you expose your skin to too much sun the DNA of your skin cell can be affected.
 This affects how your outer skin layers protect the inner layers of your skin where the collagen is made and put to use.

-The UVA in sunlight and actually all kind of light is the aging part of the ray for our skin.
+The UVA in sunlight and actually all kinds of light is the aging part of the ray for our skin.
 Where there is UVA, there is usually UVB unless in a man-made situation.
-Man-made lights do have some effect on your skin.
+Man-made lights do have some effects on your skin.

 Ultra Violet B

-UVB rays are the dangerous rays that will result in sunburn when you expose your skin too long.
+UVB rays are dangerous rays that will result in sunburn when you expose your skin for too long.

-The UVB rays that are part of the energy that comes from the sun.
+The UVB rays are part of the energy that comes from the sun.